Blog Layout

 Instead

-Healing was the result.
+Healing though was the result.
 Watch Jesus move among them, meeting their gaze, touching their diseased bodies, speaking peace into deranged minds possessed by God-knows-what.
 They press close upon him, for without explanation and only realization, they were restored to health and wholeness perhaps never known before.
 Without exception, all were made well by an inexplicable power contained and released from him.
 Thus, an individual and collective equity is achieved.

 Conversely, Jesus calls out whoever lives on the other side of life’s spectrum.
 The rich, full-bellied, fun-loving, popular seekers will also know a reversal but of a different nature.
-A tide-turning sorrow of famine, mourning, poll plummeting rank is coming.
+A tide-turning sorrow of famine, mourning, poll-plummeting rank is coming.
 Sorrow, deep regret for what has been and what was not is an upside down, inside out transformation in perspective and values.

 Blessings, Curses, or Consequence?

-So is Jesus threatening, saying God is going to make this happen, and if you fat cats don’t start divesting of all you have, it’s not going to go well?
 Obviously, Jesus has to address those who have the power to institute change should there ever be a leveling of humanity.
 Yet, where would that come from, how could it happen?
 Jesus doesn’t give those on the upper scales much help.
 Perhaps, the biggest clue lies in what he concludes for those who would be blessed by God.

 Identify with Me.